Download OpenAPI / Postman

 par_12345678

-Credential profiles Many teams use separate credentials for Boarding and for Payments.
-Create one Postman environment per credential set, or duplicate the environment and change clientId, clientSecret, and user credentials accordingly.
+Credential profiles: Many teams use separate credentials for Boarding and for Payments.
+Create one Postman environment per credential set, or duplicate the environment and update values accordingly.

 Use your preferred grant type.
 The example below shows a password grant.
 Client credentials grant follows the same token URL with grant_type=client_credentials.